Armandelij/IOS-Guide/Design Patters for iOS/Structural/Adapter Pattern.md

 # Adapter Pattern

 Imagine you have a new iphone, the headphones you currently have only fit your previous phones headphone jack.
 Fortunatley, you're in luck because an adapter is something you can purchase to act as a medium so old and new devices can work together.
-This in a round about way is houw the Adapter pattern works in swift.
+This in a round about way is how the Adapter pattern works in swift.